GLOBAL MARKETS-Stocks up on U.S. bank hopes, dollar and yields slip

 By Jamie McGeever

-LONDON, Jan 13 (Reuters) - European and U.S. stocks looked to end a sluggish week on a high note on Friday, while the dollar headed for its biggest weekly decline in two months and U.S. bond yields eyed their longest run of weekly declines since July.
+LONDON, Jan 13 (Reuters) - European and U.S. stocks looked to end a sluggish week on a high note on Friday, while the dollar was on track for its biggest weekly fall in two months and U.S. bond yields eyed their longest run of weekly declines since July.

-Investors largely shrugged off the biggest fall in Chinese exports since 2009, and resumed the "Trump" trades across equity markets based on higher growth expectations that had tailed off this week, with auto and bank shares leading the way.
+Investors largely shrugged off figures that showed Chinese exports fell the most last year since 2009, and will look to earnings reports from U.S. banks JP Morgan Chase, Bank of America Merrill Lynch and Wells Fargo later in the day for direction.

-Bank of America Merrill Lynch kicked off the U.S. bank earning season, reporting a 47 percent rise in fourth quarter profit thanks to an upswing in market activity following the election of Donald Trump on Nov.
-8.
+"The banking sector will be the major focus," said Naeem Aslam, chief market analyst at Think Markets UK.
+"With rising interest rates and hopes of more friendly regulation, the shares of these banks have a lot of upside in the coming days."

-Shares in Fiat Chrysler Automobiles rose as much as 6 percent, recouping some of the previous session's 16 percent slump triggered by the U.S. Environmental Protection Agency's (EPA) accusations that the car maker illegally masked excess diesel emissions.
+Shares in Fiat Chrysler Automobiles rose 6 percent, recouping some of the previous session's 16 percent slump triggered by the U.S. Environmental Protection Agency's (EPA) accusations that the car maker illegally masked excess diesel emissions.

 U.S. futures pointed to a slightly higher open on Wall Street.
 Thursday's slip into the red marked yet another failed attempt to lift the Dow Jones through the magical 20,000 points barrier.

-Wall Street was chilled by Trump's failure to address economic policy plans this week at his first news conference since winning the Nov.
-8 election, and growing fears that his proposed protectionist policies will choke global trade.
+Wall Street was chilled by president-elect Donald Trump's failure to address economic policy plans at his first news conference since winning the Nov.
+8 election, and growing fears that his proposed protectionist trade policies will choke global trade.

 MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.1 percent, after rising to its highest levels since late October in the previous session.
 It was up 1.8 percent for the week.